-If the client is able to reliably detect the reboot of the server using the SOME/IP-SD messages reboot flag, the client may choose to only answer Offer Service messages after the server reboots.
-The client make sure that this works reliable even when the SOME/IP-SD messages of the server are lost.
+If the client is able to reliably detect the reboot of the server using the SOME/IP-SD messages reboot flag, the client may choose to only answer Offer Service messages after the server reboots if configured to do so (TTL set to maximum value).
+The client make sure that this works reliable even when the SOME/IP-SD messages of the server are lost. |()